A Business Guide to Market Segmentation - Startup Edition

-But what if we told you that by conducting one more round of research and creating separate segments of your ideal audience, you could potentially see better ROI on your marketing spend, pull in more sales faster, and even develop your army of brand evangelists within a matter of months of launch?
+But what if we told you that by conducting one more round of research and creating separate segments of your ideal audience, you could see better ROI on your marketing spend, pull in more sales faster, and even build your brand within months of launch?

 Market Segmentation: The Basics

 A proper market segmentation strategy can do more for your business.
 It's the practice of carving your target audience into smaller niche markets based on individual categories or parameters.
 Have you defined your ICPs and buyer personas?
 For example: say your first product is an app encouraging people to save a certain percentage of their net income.
 You've done initial market research and determined that Gen-Z is your ideal audience, so you're tailoring your campaigns for mobile-friendliness, developing a robust social media presence on all the right channels, etc.